-Dave was born in Augusta, Maine, the youngest of three children born to Clinton F. and Marion W. Thurlow.
+Dave was born in Augusta, Maine, and lived in nearby Weeks Mills.
+He was the youngest of three children born to Clinton F. and Marion W. Thurlow.
 He was pre-deceased by his parents, his brother Robert, and sister Barbara Burns.
 He is survived by his beloved nephews Robert and Howard Thurlow, Jeffery and Jason Burns, niece Julie Burns, two more generations of close nieces and nephews, and many loving cousins.

 In addition to his biological family, Dave is survived by his wonderful in-laws, the Lemerise family, and his second family, the Turnbulls, who were very dear to him.
 Dave also leaves many special circles of friends from his Bowdoin and UMass days and Clark colleagues, all too numerous to name.
 He truly loved all those around him.